t-manjo/sitf_code/README.md

 # OUTLINE

 **sitf(sparse image text format)** is a new file format for sparse image data.
-This format compresses data without losing information while improving human readability and contributing to more ef􀏐icient use of storage.
+This format compresses data without losing information while improving human readability and contributing to more efficient use of storage.

 # How to use
 ## input data